 Those who’ve been around for a long time simply sigh.
 Major update or minor update, they know it’s simply time to do the Google Dance again.

-Do the Dance – Do the Google Dance
+Do the Dance – Dancing the Google Dance

 A long time ago, back in ancient times (before the days of rolling updates), Google updated in bits and pieces.
 A major index update could take several days to complete.
 Meanwhile, you might see mild to wild fluctuations in the SERPs.
 10 times a year, Google called all its data centers together, along with its index, cache and secondary indexes, and threw a big shindig – the Google Dance.